Catherinen29/tictactoe/README.md

 - Setting the status of the game to ‘true’;
 - Clearing the content of the tiles, ready for the next game;
 - Re-setting the current player to Player 1;
-- Indicating whose move is next, by changing background colors in the scoreboard;
+- Indicating whose move is next, by changing background colours in the scoreboard;
 - Hiding the message which is generated when a game ends.

 ```js